 JK Place Firenze is a far cry from Florence’s obsession with all things Renaissance.
-Set amid the buzz of Piazza di Santa Maria Novella, this onetime private mansion is decked out in black, white, gray, and chrome, with inflections of 1950s movie stars, 1970s pop art, and ornate 19th-century architecture.
+Set amid the buzz of Piazza di Santa Maria Novella, this onetime private mansion is decked out in black, white, peach, gray, and chrome, with inflections of 1950s movie stars, 1970s pop art, and ornate 19th-century architecture.
 The reception feels like a library, and the breakfast room is a glassed-over former courtyard with a hefty antique wooden communal table.
 Free drinks, fresh fruit, and homemade treats (and bubbles at cocktail hour) can be found at all hours in the guests-only lounge area.
-Impress your well-heeled friends by inviting them to dine on the piazza terrace, presided over by the appropriately black-and-white Basilica di Santa Maria Novella, before moving downstairs to the clubby Pink Room.
-Slip upstairs to your spacious and individually designed room for a divine night’s sleep, and if you must step back out the front door, make sure it’s to one of the Fiesole museums, to which all guests have free entry.
+Impress your well-heeled friends by inviting them to dine on the piazza terrace, presided over by the appropriately black-and-white Basilica di Santa Maria Novella, before moving downstairs to the clubby J.K.
+Pink Room.
+Slip upstairs to your individually designed room for a divine night’s sleep, then awake ready to take on one of the world’s most historic cities.

 Have you been here?
 Share a tip or a photo with fellow travelers.